Seahawks’ Russell Wilson now seventh-highest paid QB after Oakland’s Derek Carr signs big deal

 Wilson is now seventh in per-year average with Carr and four others having signed deals since then.
 Carr’s contract also means there are now 14 QBs in the NFL making $20 million or more per year (the top 15 highest-paid players in the NFL are all QBs.
 The highest-paid non-QB is Denver end/linebacker Von Miller at $19.08 million per year).

-Here’s a look at the QB salary chart (figures from OvertheCap.com):
+Here’s a look at the QB salary chart (figures from OvertheCap.com).
+Of those ahead of Wilson, all but Rodgers have signed their contracts since Wilson.
+Of those next on the list, only Brady has signed since Wilson:

 4, Kirk Cousins, Washington, $23.94 million APY.
 (Cousins currently is playing on a one-year franchise tag for the 2017 season with the team attempting to work out a long-term deal with him).